krzyszt/forecaster/README.md

 ## Demo

-Online demo (deployed as a docker image with Docker Cloud to AWS) is available here [forecaster-demo](https://github.com/angular/angular-cli)
+Online demo (deployed as a docker image with Docker Cloud to AWS) is available here NOT COMPLETED YET

 # Installation